 Racial injustice defines the lives of the "Akhdam" women, or servant women, in Yemen.
-The Akhdam are of African descent and face violence, sexual assaults, and abuse without any legal or social consequence to these crimes.
+Of African descent, these women face violence, sexual assaults, and abuse without any legal or social consequences to the crimes committed against them.

 A film by Ammar Basha (Yemen | 2009 | 12 mins).